 IMPACT’s MSA says each deliverable comes with one round of revisions, and by revisions we mean, “This draft is in line with what we agreed upon, but I’d like to make these specific tweaks or changes before finalizing.”

-You get one of those built in (so long as the requested revision remains along the lines of the Statement of Work.
-For example, you can’t give as a revision, “let’s make a different kind of template than the one we described in the creative brief.”).
+You get one of those rounds built in, so long as the requested revision remains along the lines of the Statement of Work.
+For example, you can’t give as a revision, “let’s make a different kind of template than the one we described in the creative brief.”

 If clients would like additional rounds of revisions (perhaps because there are additional stakeholders or a specific deliverable is overly complex in nature) those are welcome, but they will cost extra (time and money).